catiscat/rats_empathy_experiment_source_data/README.md

 # rats_empathy_experments_source_data
-This is the source data of my experments about rats emapathy.
+This is the source data of my experiment about rats emapathy.

 # Copyright